ipab-slmc/exotica/exotica/doc/Using-EXOTica.rst

 your plan in action.
 The parts of the example code we are yet to mention deals with this and we'll go through it now.

-Once we have our solution we can move there, which means our new initial configuration the next time we solve the problem will be the same as the goal configuration of this one, so we set it as such:
+As we cycle through our motion plan, we can update the joint states:

 .. code:: c++

             q = solution.row(solution.rows() - 1);

-and we send this to the problem:
+and we send them to the problem:

 .. code:: c++